 The coding length for the two manifolds are plotted in Fig. 8.
-We can see that the coding lengths of both coding methods increase as the scale increases, because the images become more complex with higher entropy.
+We can see that the coding lengths for both coding methods increase as the scale increases, because the images become more complex with higher entropy.
 But it is clearly more efficient to use explicit manifold to code the high resolution images, and use the implicit manifold to code the low resolution ones.
-The two curves intersect between scales 4 and 5, indicating that the coding efficiencies of the two manifolds are roughly equal for images at the medium resolution or medium entropy.
+The two curves intersect between scales 4 and 5, indicating that the coding efficiencies of the two manifolds are roughly equal for images at the medium resolutions.